Updated for Version “Luna I”

 The combos listed above fit as much damage as possible in an ~8s window, and swap out when Keqing’s Electro Infusion expires.
 However, Keqing’s field time can be quite flexible.
 Keqing can usually safely cut a few Normal / Charged Attacks off of the end of her combo without suffering much DPS loss, e.g. EQE 3[N1C] N1 instead of EQE 5[N1C].
 This can be useful when an enemy moves outside of Keqing’s attacking range, when a wave is defeated, or when enemies are too aggressive to safely complete a full Keqing combo.
 Keqing’s combo can technically be shortened even further if enemies are exceptionally dangerous, where Keqing switches out essentially the second she faces too much threat.
 However, this often leads to cooldown issues later on in the rotation that will have to be improvised around.

 Keqing’s combos can also be shortened in another fashion.
-In some teams (most of which are Quickbloom), Keqing performs an on-field combo twice per rotation, but optimal rotation lengths are shorter than 24 seconds.
+In some teams (which are usually Quickbloom or Lunar-Charged), Keqing performs an on-field combo twice per rotation, but her combos are less than 12 seconds apart.
 This forces Keqing to skip her Burst every other DPS window, e.g. EE 5[N1C].
 While not a particularly pleasant situation, this is generally better than dragging out a rotation’s length just to fit Keqing’s full combo.

 Extending Keqing Combos